Introductions

 Why Should You Take ESL Courses?

-Can you imagine sitting in a lecture and not understanding half of what’s being said?
+Can you imagine sitting in a lecture where you don’t understand half of what’s being said?

 What Are Main Courses?